Kitchen Origins: Oranges

-It's classic which came first scenario, the chicken or the egg?
+It's a classic which came first scenario, the chicken or the egg?
 In this case, the color orange or the naming of the fruit orange.
-You may be surprised to find that along with this question and its place in royalty and tradition, the orange has a fascinating history.
-And if you want to use this excellent fruit in your cooking, click here for a fantastic Orangeade recipe!
-Just like our kitchen origins to Vanilla, you'll be shocked by the history of the little citrus fruit on your table that goes beyond just Paddington Bears Marmalade.
+You may be pleased to find that, along with this question and its place in royalty and tradition, the orange has a fascinating history.
+You'll be shocked by the history of the little citrus fruit on your table that goes well beyond Paddington Bear’s marmalade.

-The orange has a fascinating story behind it, sure they are widely grown in states such as California and Florida, but that's not where they originated.
-The orange is dated back to Southeast Asia, where they were raised in India and China.
-However, these weren't your standard sweet navel oranges; they were a more bitter variety.
+The orange has a fascinating story behind it.
+While they are widely grown in states such as California and Florida, they originated far from the continental United States.
+The orange dates back to Southeast Asia, where they were grown in Northern India and Southern China.
+Originally, these oranges were of a much more bitter varietal than the common navel orange we see in grocery stores today.

-Not only was the Orange an important piece in grand palaces, but also in politics.
-Orange became the color of the House of Orange Nassau in the Netherlands.
+Oranges also have their place as political symbols.
+Orange became the color of the House of Orange-Nassau in the Netherlands.
 It became the color symbolizing their fight for independence as well as the color of Protestantism.
-You can still see it in the flags of Ireland and New York!
+You can still see the orange color in the flags of Ireland and New York!

 What's so Special About Oranges?

-With around 7.78 million tons of oranges produced between 2019-2020 in the U.S. alone, it's no secret that it is one of the most popular citrus fruits.
-Not only are they tasty to eat, but they have tremendous health benefits.
-Ships sailors used to bring oranges and orange Seeds with them on long voyages to get the vitamins needed to prevent scurvy.
+With around 4.4 million tons of oranges produced between 2024 and 2025 in the U.S. alone, it's no secret that it is one of the most popular citrus fruits.
+Nearly 3/4ths of all citrus fruit grown is oranges.

 Navel Orange